-The objective of the paper at the F.Y.B.A. level would be to sharpen the analytical faculty of the students, by highlighting an integrated approach to be functioning aspects of the Indian economy, keeping in view the scope for alternative approaches.
-Such an analysis is essential because the Indian economy is a unique amalgam of alternative competing and often conflicting theories and a proper understanding of its working of its working is imperative if the student is to comprehend the ramifications that underlie most of the observed phenomena in the Indian economic set-up.
+The objective of the paper at the F.Y.II.A. level would be to sharper the analysical faculty of the students, by highlighting an integrated approach to be functioning aspects of the Indian contomy, keeping in view the scope for alternative approaches.
+Staft an analysis is essential because the Indian economy is a unique analgam of alternative comparing and often conflicting theories and a proper understanding of its working of its working it importative if the student is to comprehend the ramifications that underlie most of the observed phanomana in the Indian economic set-up.
 The emphasis of the paper is on overall social, political and economic environment influencing policy decisions.
-To develop all these themes, the courses are divided into specific modules.
+To develop all these themes, the contrast are divided into specific modules.